The Settlers (1993 video game): Economy

-The economy is under the player's control throughout the game, and is adjustable in multiple ways.
+The economy is under the player's control throughout the game and is adjustable in multiple ways.
 For example, the player can control the distribution of goods by selecting how much of a given resource is transported to a given building, under five separate headings; food, wood, iron, coal and wheat.
-In a similar manner, the player can select what tools are made when; by increasing the significance of a particular tool, that tool will be produced before others.
+Similarly, the player can select what tools are made when; by increasing the significance of a particular tool, that tool will be produced before others.
 Tool production is important insofar as all buildings require raw materials and a worker with the right tool.
-For example, if the player has built a blacksmith, and the building is still empty despite idle settlers in the headquarters, a pliers will need to be manufactured in the toolsmith.
+For example, if the player has built a blacksmith, and the building is still empty despite idle settlers in the headquarters, pliers will need to be manufactured in the toolsmith.

 Military

 The player's territory can only be expanded by building a military complex near the territory border.
 Each complex must have at least one knight garrisoned for the territory to expand.
 Knights are automatically created from the pool of existing settlers in the headquarters, with each individual soldier requiring a sword and shield.
 Once knights are garrisoned, gold coins can be transported to the building to increase their morale, which allows them to fight more aggressively.
 They can also be promoted through five ranks, receiving training in the castle, or when stationed in a building, although they rank up slower when stationed.

-The player also has control over the structure of their military; and is free to change the number of settlers who become knights, the rank of first-line defence knights, how many knights from each building can be used offensively, how many knights counter the enemy if nearby buildings are attacked, and how many knights take up positions in buildings not visible to the enemy, buildings visible but not immediately under threat, buildings under threat, and buildings about to be attacked.
-The player can also order lower ranked knights to leave military buildings and return to the castle, replacing them with higher ranked knights.
+The player also has control over the structure of their military, and is free to change the number of settlers who become knights, the rank of first-line defence knights, how many knights from each building can be used offensively, how many knights counter the enemy if nearby buildings are attacked, and how many knights take up positions in buildings not visible to the enemy, buildings visible but not immediately under threat, buildings under threat, and buildings about to be attacked.
+The player can also order lower-ranked knights to leave military buildings and return to the castle, replacing them with higher-ranked knights.

-In order for the player to attack an enemy building, they must click on that building, and select the number of units they wish to use to carry out the attack.
+For the player to attack an enemy building, they must click on that building, and select the number of units they wish to use to carry out the attack.
 If the player's units defeat all soldiers stationed in the building, they will occupy it, with the player's territory increasing according to the building's radius.
 Defense of the player's military buildings is automatic; as enemies attack, any knights stationed in the building defend.